naemon/naemon.github.io/documentation/usersguide/macrolist.md

 </tr>
 <tr>
 <td class="MacroName"><a name="notificationauthor">$NOTIFICATIONAUTHOR$</a></td>
 <td class="MacroDescription">A string containing the name of the user who authored the notification.
 If the $NOTIFICATIONTYPE$ macro is set to "DOWNTIMESTART" or "DOWNTIMEEND", this will be the name of the user who scheduled downtime for the host or service.
 If the $NOTIFICATIONTYPE$ macro is "ACKNOWLEDGEMENT", this will be the name of the user who acknowledged the host or service problem.
-If the $NOTIFICATIONTYPE$ macro is "CUSTOM", this will be name of the user who initated the custom host or service notification.
+If the $NOTIFICATIONTYPE$ macro is "CUSTOM", this will be name of the user who initiated the custom host or service notification.
 </td>
 </tr>
 <tr>